chaodhib/Wow-wireshark-dissector/README.md

 * What should be copied for the "server encryption key" is exactly "0x8a 0x98 0x6f 0xf3 0xde 0xd8 0x87 0x2e 0x58 0x1e 0x9a 0x98 0x7e 0xd6 0x44 0x17 0x80 0x4e 0xd7 0xc0".
 * What should be copied for the "client encryption key" is exactly "0xb4 0x7d 0x9e 0x3 0xa4 0xb7 0x98 0x92 0xb2 0x3c 0xfb 0x31 0x5f 0xbc 0x7e 0x37 0x9 0x81 0xbc 0x14".

-Once last thing: In order to display the name of each opcode, the path to the file "Opcodes.h" from the TrinityCore project should be provided in the "Preferences" menu.
+Once last thing: In order to display the name of each opcode, the path to the file "Opcodes.h" from the [TrinityCore project](https://github.com/TrinityCore/TrinityCore) (branch 3.3.5) should be provided in the "Preferences" menu.

 Once this is done, Wireshark should be able to decrypt the communications between the client and the server.